 Here you lie on your back and dip way over the ledge while a cheeky Irish man instructs you were to kiss on the stone.
 Just don’t look down, there’s nothing under you!

 Blarney Castle is a very busy site and visitors may experience a delay during the summer months.
 However, it is not as busy as some of the other castles in Ireland.
 The best times to visit are early in the morning and late at night before closing.

 If you are looking for accommodation near Blarney Castle, we have found the place for you!
 The Blarney Castle Hotel is a family-run hotel is located in Blarney and is conveniently positioned for guests wanting to discover the area’s attractions.

 Details: Summer hours 9:00 – 19:00, Cost: 15€ Adult, 6€ Child, more Blarney Castle Information

 How long does it take you to see everything at The Blarney Castle: 1.5 hours.

 We found this castle on a tiny, winding back road along the Wild Atlantic Way route.
 Somewhere between Cork and Waterville in County Kerry.
 I can’t tell you the exact location, but that’s why this one was amazing.

 It is off the beaten track and we had the entire castle grounds to ourselves when we stopped off.
 The castle itself is mostly in ruins, but the family that maintains it has posted placards around to learn about the family that owned and lived in the castle.

 Details: No posted hours.
-Cost: donation box at entrance, more Carriganass Castle information
+Cost: donation box at the entrance, more Carriganass Castle information

-Close location of Carriganass Castle: It is situated about 8 kilometres north-east of Bantry, close to the village of Kealkill, in West Cork.
+Close location of Carriganass Castle: It is situated about 8 kilometers north-east of Bantry, close to the village of Kealkill, in West Cork.